 Sports Media LGBT+ was founded in 2017 as a network group for those in the industry who are LGBT, and for our allies.
+Through the power of media and journalism, we advocate for all LGBT people in sport.
 Click here to read more about the background to the group.

 Whether you’re a first-time visitor to this website or you’ve been here before, welcome along.

 Our continuing aims and objectives are: